-AMURT UK is affiliated to the following organisations that share our mission and philosophy.
+AMURT UK is affiliated to the following International Organisations that share our mission and philosophy.

-AMURT’s global coordinating office is based in the US.
-At times of humanitarian disaster international AMURT chapters liase with this office to find out how to best support the AMURT chapter closest to where the disaster has occurred.
+AMURT GLOBAL – AMURT’s global coordinating office is based in the US.
+At times of humanitarian disaster international AMURT chapters liaise with this office to find out how to best support the AMURT chapter closest to where the disaster has occurred.
 This support may come in the form of fundraising, sending experts or additional volunteers.

-AMURT Foundation has been working in Ebonyi State, S.E.
-Nigeria since 2010 where the Maternal Mortality Ratio (MMR) was 1000 deaths in every 100,000 live births.
-It has spent the last 8 years developing a model of primary health care, which meets the maternal and health care needs of remote rural communities and puts the community at the centre of its strategy.
-It now has 8 highly functioning well attended Primary Health Centre’s in the state and the MMR for their project area is 176 deaths in 100,000 live births.
+AMURT Foundation works in Ebonyi State, S.E.
+Nigeria and has developed a model of primary health care, which meets the maternal and health care needs of remote rural communities and puts the community at the centre of its strategy.
+It currently has 11 highly functioning well attended Primary Health Centre’s in the state.

 AMURT Kenya works together with the Abha Light Foundation on the Spirulina Nutrition Project (SNP).
 SNP distributes spirulina to vulnerable children and mothers experiencing chronic malnutrition through Free Children’s Clinics (FCC).
 Presently, there are 22 FCC’s which distribute spirulina in Kenya.
 Each patient is given individualised treatment based on their specific needs and followed up to ensure optimum success.
 Since 2014 SNP has improved the health of 26,000 beneficiaries.